Cross-Border Investigations

 Introduction

-The more countries and jurisdictions are involved in a matter, the harder it becomes to run and complete an investigation quickly, efficiently, and comprehensively.
+The more countries and jurisdictions are involved, the harder it becomes to run and complete an investigation quickly, efficiently, and comprehensively.
 Various issues arise like language barriers, different cultural perceptions, local laws, data privacy provisions, and blocking statutes.
 All of those have to be coordinated at the same time.
-Such investigations are therefore, not only difficult to complete, but also bear the risk that the investigation itself may lead to cases on non-compliance.
+Such investigations are, therefore, not only difficult to complete but also bear the risk that the investigation itself may lead to cases of non-compliance.
 As a consequence, those in charge of such investigations have to be mindful to avoid generating such risks – also for themselves personally.

 While it is no substitute for individually tailored legal advice, this Guide aims to reduce those very risks.
 It provides a general overview of investigations on the European continent to help orient those leading or involved with such investigations.
 The following article provides an overview of the most important questions and considerations that arise during the various stages of an investigation – from the beginning to the end.

-Various issues have to be considered after an initial assessment of which countries are implicated in the investigation.
+After an initial assessment of which countries are implicated in the investigation, various issues have to be considered

 The first question is often whether local support is needed.
 The answer will often be yes.
 Mostly, local in-house legal capabilities will be sufficient.
 However, outside counsel or other external resources will sometimes have to be consulted.
 In this regard, it has to be noted that it may prove difficult to find the right experts in certain countries.
-In many locations there is seldom an abundance of white-collar crime or compliance experts.
-It is therefore advisable to build and maintain a network of experts in the most important countries, even before an investigation starts.
-In crisis situations (like dawn raids or cyber-attacks) there may not be time to search for local support.
+In many locations, there is seldom an abundance of white collar crime or compliance experts.
+Therefore, it is advisable to build and maintain a network of experts in the most important countries, even before an investigation starts.
+In crisis situations (like dawn raids or cyber-attacks), there may not be time to search for local support.
 Even if there is time, if competitors or other companies are faced with the same problem, the best counsel may already have been taken or may already be conflicted once they are approached.
 Working with non-expert counsel, especially in smaller legal markets, can bear risks and create inefficiencies.

 Once the team has been assembled, the next question is whether one is even allowed to investigate in the respective country.
 This question must be answered with the help of dedicated local counsel.
 In this regard, one has to differentiate between blocking statutes and data privacy considerations.
-A blocking statute will often mean that all or certain investigative measures may not be allowed or may only be allowed with special permission.
-Data privacy concerns relate to the treatment of data containing personal information, but rarely present an absolute obstacle to any investigative step.
-To provide a simple example, a blocking statute may prevent an interview, while data privacy laws may simply limit the use of information gathered from an interview or call for special measures for the collection and treatment of that data.
+A blocking statute will often mean that all or certain investigative measures may not be allowed or only with special permission.
+Data privacy concerns relate to the treatment of data containing personal information, but they rarely present an absolute obstacle to any investigative step.
+To provide a simple example: A blocking statute may prevent an interview, while data privacy laws may simply limit the use of information gathered from an interview or call for special measures for the collection and treatment of that data.

 Once the question of blocking statutes has been addressed, one may have to clarify whether specific bodies like trade unions, works councils, corporate supervisory boards, financial stakeholders and shareholders have to be informed of the start of the investigation or the information that led to the investigation.
 Some local laws have very rigid and detailed disclosure requirements.
 The violation of any such requirements might hinder the investigation or even lead to civil or criminal liability of the company or the individual actors.